knickels/Player-Stage-Manual/CONTROLLERS.md

 you only have to change part of a file instead of searching through all your code for places where Player functions have been used.

-In order to compile your program you use the following commands (in Linux):
+In order to compile your C++ program you use the following commands (in Linux):
 ```
 g++ -o example0 `pkg-config --cflags playerc++` example0.cc `pkg-config --libs playerc++`
 ```